Updated on September 11th, 2022

 Buy Honey Bees Shipped From An Online Supplier

 Shipping is stressful for the bees and not recommended.
 However, if you cannot pick up bees locally, you can find shippers online.
-If so, keep a few things in mind when you shop.

 - Where are the bees coming from?
 Just as when buying locally, try to get bees from a climate similar to your own.